ansyblenetwork/sdg/_posts/2020-11-01-the-circle-of-fifths-why-there.md

 $$\frac{1}{2}; \frac{1}{3}, \frac{2}{3}, \frac{3}{4}; \frac{1}{5}, \frac{2}{5}, \frac{4}{5}; \frac{3}{5}.$$

 How did I choose these ratios?
 I have grouped the ratios involving the prime 2 alone; the primes 2 and 3; the primes 2 and 5; and the primes 3 and 5.
 I have considered only ratios under 1 by taking reciprocals as necessary.
-I have sometimes allowed 4 in the groups where I have included 2, but this allowance is at some level redundant, due to _octave equivalence_, which we discuss below.
+I have sometimes allowed 4 in the groups where I have included 2, but this allowance is at some level redundant, due to _octave equivalence_, which we discuss next.

 ### Octave equivalence